okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 8. Click **Save & Continue**.

-9. With your Hookdeck session and local application running, complete the one-time verification Okta call at this time or verify the Event Hook later.
+9. With your Hookdeck session and local application running, complete the one-time verification Okta call at this time by clicking **Verify**.
+You can also verify the Event Hook at later time.
+See [Event Hook verification](/docs/guides/event-hook-hookdeck/#event-hook-verification).

-### Verify the Event Hook
+### Event Hook verification

 You must verify the Event Hook to prove that your external service controls the endpoint.
 See [One-Time Verification Request](/docs/concepts/event-hooks/#one-time-verification-request).

+>**Note:** Hookdeck includes the capability to verify your endpoint, and no code is necessary for your local application.

 To complete the one-time verification of the Event Hook: